 So what foods are allowed or encouraged in the Mediterranean diet?

 High Consumption of:

-Olive oil (light olive oil and canola oil may be substituted at times)
+Olive oil (walnut and canola oil may be substituted)

 Vegetables (go for lots of variety)

 Fruits (go for lots of variety)

 Fish (particularly salmon, mackerel, anchovies, sardines, herring) (avoid catfish)

 Alcohol (think 1 glass of wine or beer with dinner, or less)

 Meats (chicken, beef, pork, turkey, lamb)

 Other refined or processed foods (bread & pasta)